About the Yamaha RX-V685

 Note: Network setup requires that the receiver be connected to your TV via HDMI for display of the on-screen menu.
 The receiver's network setup cannot be accessed through its front-panel display.

-Online Music Services: The Yamaha RX-V685 offers access to Internet Radio through built-in Airable by TuneIn; your Spotify Premium account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, or Deezer music account through Yamaha's MusicCast Controller app.
+Online Music Services: The Yamaha RX-V685 offers access to Internet Radio through built-in Airable by TuneIn; your Spotify Premium account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, SiriusXM, Qobuz, Napster, or Deezer music account through Yamaha's MusicCast Controller app.

 - Airable by TuneIn: You can listen to Internet radio stations using Airable by TuneIn.
 Search worldwide internet radio content by Genre, Language, Location, Quality, Popularity, or do a keyword search.

-- Spotify Connect: With the Spotify app (premium account required) on your Apple iOS or Android smartphone, you've got instant access to millions of songs.
-And now you can stream those same songs from your smartphone to the Yamaha AV receiver by using Spotify Connect; simply hit play on the app to start streaming music.
-What's more, when you've been listening to Spotify on your smartphone outside and come inside, the song immediately begins to stream to the receiver for uninterrupted music enjoyment.
+- Spotify Connect: With the Spotify app on your Apple iOS or Android smartphone, you've got instant access to millions of songs.
+And now you can stream those same songs from your smartphone to the RX-V685 by using Spotify Connect; simply hit play on the app to start streaming music.
+What's more, when you've been listening to Spotify on your smartphone outside and come inside, the song immediately begins to stream to the unit for uninterrupted music enjoyment.
 You can also personalize playlists and receive phone calls while listening to music.

 - Pandora: Pandora is accessible through the Yamaha MusicCast Controller app for Apple iOS & Android.
 Pandora is personalized radio that plays music and comedy you'll love.
 Just start with the name of one of your favorite artists, songs, comedians or composers and Pandora will create a custom station that plays similar tracks.
 You can also rate (thumbs up/thumbs down) songs as they play, and Pandora will adapt stations to your feedback.
 You can even bookmark stations and easily switch between favorites.